mhuebert/prosemirror-firebase/README.md

 # prosemirror-firebase

+_This fork has been modified to use the Firebase modular API (and lightly tested with version 10)_

 Collaborative editing for ProseMirror using Firebase's Realtime Database.
 Features timestamped and attributed changes, version checkpointing, selection tracking, and more.

 ## usage